semaphoreci/semaphore/docs/docs/getting-started/faq.md

 The most common reason for stalled builds is a process that refuses to shut down properly.
 This is most likely a debug statement or a cleanup procedure in the catch procedure.

-To debug the problem, first attach a terminal to the stalled job with [sem attach](../reference/semaphore-cli#sem-attach)
+To debug the problem, first, attach a terminal to the stalled job with [sem attach](../reference/semaphore-cli#sem-attach)

 Check the following possible causes: